Reducing ASU's plastic footprint

 Why this matters

-The extra step also encourages us to be mindful of how much and what type of waste we create and supports movement, which is essential to desk workers’ health.
+The extra step encourages us to be mindful of how much and what type of waste we create, increasing diversion and decreasing the amount of waste generated at ASU.
+The initiative also supports movement, which is essential to desk workers’ health.

 A successful pilot